Pre-application planning advice for householders

 What happens next

-Once we receive your request for pre-application advice we will acknowledge it within five working days and tell you the name of the planning officer handling your enquiry.
+Once we receive your request for pre-application advice we will acknowledge it within 5 working days and tell you the name of the planning officer handling your enquiry.
 All communication from you to the council should be via this officer.

 Should further information or a meeting be required the case officer will endeavour to let you know within 15 working days of the enquiry being received.
 You will be charged for meetings.